+ ~ - + - + - + - ~ ~ *

 Today, we're excited to share how @commonwarexyz is answering these questions with commonware-cryptography (now in ALPHA).

 commonware-cryptography is an open (Apache-2 and MIT) implementation of BLS12-381 Distributed Key Generation (DKG), Resharing, and Threshold Signatures in Rust.
-Unlike most implementations, commonware-cryptography does not employ a "board" for share distribution (that requires dealers to broadcast encrypted shares over a public channel).
-Rather, dealers distribute shares over encrypted connections directly with each recipient and recipients broadcast an acknowledgement when they receive a correct share (no share material included).
+Unlike most implementations, our construction does not employ a "board" for share distribution (that requires dealers to broadcast encrypted shares over a public channel).
+Rather, dealers distribute shares over encrypted connections directly with each player and players broadcast an acknowledgement when they receive a correct share (no share material posted).

-With an eye towards consensus integration (natively emitting Threshold Signatures during finalization), the commonware-cryptography DKG/Resharing construction identifies disqualified contributors in each round (missing commitment, invalid commitment, invalid share distribution, ignoring reveal requests, etc.) and supports maintaining a threshold of 2f + 1 (of 3f + 1 total contributors) across Reshares (which can be run to introduce/remove contributors and/or proactively on a regular interval to bound the age of shares).
+With an eye towards consensus integration (natively emitting Threshold Signatures during finalization), this interactive DKG/Resharing construction requires 2f + 1 players (of 3f + 1 players where any f are Byzantine) to generate a valid threshold signature.
+Resharing can be run to introduce/remove contributors and/or proactively on a regular interval to bound the age of any shares.
 You can read more about this construction here.

 So, how does this answer any of a developer's questions?